Concrete

 • There is no inputset evaluation when using fhe types in .astype(...) calls (e.g., np.sqrt(x).astype(fhe.uint4)), so the bit width of the output cannot be determined.

-• Specify the resulting data type in univariate extension (e.g., fhe.univariate(function, outputs=fhe.uint4)(x)), for the same reason as above.
+• Specify the resulting data type in extension (e.g., fhe.univariate(function, outputs=fhe.uint4)(x)), for the same reason as above.

 • Be careful with overflows.
 With inputset evaluation, you'll get bigger bit widths but no overflows.
 With direct definition, you must ensure that there aren't any overflows manually.